Skip to main content

 The most important thing to remember about using this formula is that it assumes that we put money in the account once and let it sit there earning interest.

-Subsection 3.4.3 Comparing Simple and Compound Interest
+Subsubsection 3.4.1.1 Comparing Simple and Compound Interest

 Let us compare the amount of money earned from compounding in the previous example against the amount you would earn from simple interest.
 From the table and graph below we can see that over a long period of time, compounding makes a large difference in the account balance.
-You may recognize this as the difference between linear growth and exponential growth.

-Year Simple Interest
+Year Simple Interest Future Value Compound Interest Future Value

 0 $3,000 $3,000